akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 35 – The Road from Berkhamsted
+## Chapter 35 – The Queen’s letter, cold and sharp

 Godfrey had been at his mother’s side for three days, at the manor of Berkhamsted, a day’s ride from Westminster.
 The change of air was meant to do her good – and to do him good as well, away from the whispers of the court.